CodePenguin/PlayPass/README.md

 When you are ready to run it in Queue Mode use the following:

     PlayPass.exe -queue MyConfig.cfg

+For debugging you can run it in Verbose Mode using the following:

+    PlayPass.exe -verbose MyConfig.cfg

+Verbose mode prints out a lot more information to help you see what text you need to match up to in order to queue the desired items.

 You can use Window's built in Task Scheduler program to execute PlayPass whenever you want.
 I've got mine going off every day at midnight.
 This way you are in control of when items are queued for downloading.